conda-forge/conda-forge.github.io/src/orga/governance.rst

          must be affirmative.

-         Because everyone is busy and it is difficult sometimes to get quorum, votes not achieving quorum will eventually time out.
+         Because everyone is busy and it is difficult sometimes to get quorum, votes not achieving quorum will eventually time out on their set end date.
 When this happens, the current participation level is taken for what it is, and the percentage of affirmative votes is calculated from whatever the vote total is at that time.
 In order for a timeout to occur, the vote must have: